akotra1999/SeeFood/README.md

 # SeeFood

+DESCRIPTION: It's Saturday night, and your friend group needs to decide quickly on a restaurant.
+The process of searching and reviewing multiple restaurants takes time, especially when multiple cuisine types are requested.

-DESCRIPTION: A group of diners can have a very difficult time deciding on a restaurant to visit.
-Instead of spending quality time with family and friends, people waste time on this trivial decision.
-SeeFood will solve this problem by choosing an amazing restaurant for you based on your preferences.
+SeeFood will solve this problem by finding the best-fit restaurant based on your preferences.